Vyleesi FDA Approval History

 - Vyleesi is the second female libido drug to gain FDA approval after Addyi (flibanserin) in 2015.
 Addyi originally carried a ban on alcohol consumption, which has since been eased.
 Vyleesi has no known alcohol restrictions.

-Development History and FDA Approval Process for Vyleesi
+Development Timeline for Vyleesi

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.